getting the help when you need it mostSCHEDULE YOUR APPOINTMENT

-At Weisinger Law Firm, PLLC, our Schertz probate attorneys are committed to providing attentive, reliable legal representation to individuals, families, and beneficiaries.
+At Weisinger Law Firm, PLLC, our Schertz probate attorneys, from our San Antonio office, are committed to providing attentive, reliable legal representation to individuals, families, and beneficiaries.
 We handle the full range of probate law matters.
 Whether you are looking for strategies to avoid probate, you have questions about the property distribution laws in Texas, or you are trying to navigate the probate courts, we are here to help.
-To set up a free, strictly confidential consultation with an experienced Schertz, TX probate attorney, please contact us today.
+To set up a strictly confidential consultation with an experienced probate attorney serving the citizens of Schertz, TX, please contact us today.

 As explained by the Texas State Law Library, probate is the legal process through which a court recognizes a person’s passing and then oversees the administration of their estate—including the settling of their debts and transferring of their assets to beneficiaries.